Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Methods

 \subsection{Inclusion and exclusion criteria}

 Two authors, MF and MW, screened the titles and abstracts of all identified studies to determine their relevance according to prespecified inclusion and exclusion criteria.
 We selected studies that specifically addressed challenges in the modeling of multimodal data.
+Eligible studies were required to explicitly describe, evaluate, or propose a methodological solution to at least one challenge related to multimodal data modeling.
+Studies that merely applied multimodal models without discussing or addressing such methodological challenges were excluded.
 Study publications were included if they focused on methodologies, approaches, or frameworks for integrating, fusing, or analyzing data from multiple modalities.
-Studies were excluded if they focused exclusively on multimodal imaging or utilized only audio and video data, as the review aimed to encompass a broader range of multimodal data types.
+Studies were excluded if they focused exclusively on multimodal imaging or utilized only audio and video data, as this review focused on the integration of heterogeneous multimodal medical data (e.g., imaging, clinical records, genomics, laboratory measurements, and wearable data), rather than challenges specific to combining multiple imaging modalities.
 Review articles were excluded to maintain an emphasis on original research.
 We also excluded publications addressing clinical management, therapeutic interventions, or non-technical challenges (e.g., treatment modalities, surgical techniques, or clinical guidelines) without discussing modeling challenges in multimodal data fusion.
 Similarly, studies focusing on a single data modality (e.g., imaging, clinical data, or sensor data) without addressing challenges in combining multiple data sources were excluded.
 Publications centered on clinical applications, such as diagnosis, treatment protocols, or medical decision-making, were included only if they also explored computational modeling or challenges related to multimodal data integration.
 Additionally, case studies, clinical trial results, and studies describing specific treatments (e.g., surgical procedures, medical devices, or drug interventions) were excluded unless they explicitly addressed how multimodal data were modeled or fused to improve decision-making, diagnosis, or treatment.
 Finally, although ``multimodal'' was used as a keyword in the search strategy and required to be present in the title, some publications were excluded because their focus was unrelated to data fusion or computational modeling (e.g., multimodal therapy or multimodal plasma), thus falling outside the scope of this review.